GamyaBehara/TRAINING-3-2-REACT-CRUD/README.md

-React application with CRUH operations
+React application with CRUD operations